Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/sdcard.md

 	(if CD and/or WL are unavailable, short TP168 and/or TP169 respectively to ground to bypass them).

+	Note: Some SD breakout boards have the Card Detect pin active high, which is opposite of what the Wii mini expects.
+If you are using one of these boards, you will need to short TP168 to any GND pin on the board.
+This will not affect the cards operation other than making it always appear to be inserted.
+Please check your breakout board's datasheet for more information.
+The same may apply to the Write Lock pin, but this is not as common.

 	SD Card pins map as follows (image provided by [pinouts.org](https://pinouts.org)): ![SD Pinout](/Pimp-My-mini/images/SD-pinout.png)

 	</div>